 An assembly item is defined as a sellable item that contains an assembly BOM.
 For more information, see Work with Bills of Material.

-Assembly orders are internal orders, just like production orders, that are used to manage the assembly process and to connect the sales requirements with the involved warehouse activities.
+Assembly orders are internal orders, just like works orders, that are used to manage the assembly process and to connect the sales requirements with the involved warehouse activities.
 Assembly orders differ from other order types because they involve both output and consumption when posting.
 The assembly order header behaves similarly to an output journal line, and the assembly order lines behave similarly to consumption journal lines.

 On one sales order line, you can sell a quantity that is available and must be picked from stock together with a quantity that must be assembled to the order.
-Certain rules exist to govern the distribution of such quantities to ensure that assemble-to-order quantities take priority over inventory quantities in partial shipping.
+Certain rules exist to govern the distribution of such quantities to ensure that assemble-to-order quantities take priority over stock quantities in partial shipping.
 For more information, see the "Combination Scenarios" section in Understanding Assemble to Order and Assemble to Stock.

 The following table describes a sequence of tasks, with links to the topics that describe them.